xommmax/flutter-guidelines/README.md

 # Flutter Guideline

-Hi! this document contains recommendations indicating different policies, procedures or standard on how development should be conducted.
+Hello!
+This document contains recommendations for policies, procedures, and standards regarding how development should be conducted.

-General coding guideline can be found, in the project here **analysis_options.yaml** file.

 ## Project code structure